|Qualifications: Zwischenprüfung in Mathematics & Philosophy, BSci.(Hons) (First Class), PhD

 Jo manages the planning and delivery of APR.Intern’s marketing & communications.

-With a background in public relations and marketing communications, Jo has worked across a wide range of client campaigns with a focus on corporate social responsibility.
+With a background in PR and communications, Jo has worked across a wide range of client campaigns with a focus on corporate social responsibility.

-Jo holds a Bachelor of Arts in Communications and a Graduate Certificate in Marketing.
+Jo holds a Bachelor of Arts (Communications) and a Graduate Certificate in Marketing.

 |Position: Project Coordinator